Chandradip Narke

 Chandradeep Shashikant Narake is a Shiv Sena politician from Kolhapur district, Maharashtra.
-He is former Member of Legislative Assembly from Karvir Vidhan Sabha constituency of Kolhapur, Maharashtra, India as a member of Shiv Sena.
-He has been elected for 2 consecutive terms in the Maharashtra Legislative Assembly for 2009, 2014 & 2024 and got defeated in 2019.
+He is Member of Legislative Assembly from Karvir Vidhan Sabha constituency of Kolhapur, Maharashtra, India from the Shiv Sena.
+He has been elected for 2 consecutive terms in the Maharashtra Legislative Assembly for 2009, and 2014.
+He was defeated in 2019 but won the seat again in 2024.